eberban/eberban/books/refgram/src/from_scratch/core_to_complete/pairs.md

 An important building block is the ability to construct more complex objects from simple ones.
 For this reason, we define the concept of a pair, which is an atom that is associated with a left and right component.
+Anything (atom, predicate) can be the left or right component of a pair.

-Anything in Eberban can go inside a component.
 We'll use an axiom to state that there exists a unique atom for every possible pair of left and right components.

 <spoiler>